tijmenvangulik/Ergometerspace/TeamRowing.md

 Coaches can also add the value of rowers widget to see the race details.

+The widget with the 3d rower costs a lot of process power/energy.
+If you do not use it, it is better to close it.

 Widgets in detail:

 ## Race widget